boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 Functions above are dispatching actions.

-Last thing we need to do is a re-render an `<App />` component when state changed.
+The last thing we need to do is a re-render an `<App />` component when state changes.
-In this case we can use `subscribe` method on `store` object, then as a callback we can use
+In this case we can use the `subscribe` method on `store` object, then as a callback we can use
 ```
 ReactDOM.render() method
 ```